GalleriaJS/galleria/README.rst

 * Experimental "ondemand"-loading of thumbnails.
 The option `thumbnails: 'ondemand'` can be set in order to load thumbnails when needed:
   * Thumbnails that are in the visible range of the thumbnails-view are loaded
   * Thumbnails, that are adjacent to the visible range (one carousel-width before or after) are loaded.
   * As the carousel moves, more thumbnails are loaded.
+  Thumbs are loaded in chunks.
+The chunk size is read from the option `onDemandChunkSize` (default: 5)